19 S. 69th Street,

 13 people favorited this theater

-Opened on October 1, 1928 as a movie and vaudeville showplace.
+Located in Upper Darby to the west of Philadelphia.
+The Tower Theatre opened on October 1, 1928 as a movie and vaudeville showplace.
 The opening movie was “Glorious Betsy” starring Dolores Costello.
-There was a stage show headed by Earl Lindsay’s Broadway Revue and William Andrews was the opening organist on the theatre organ.
-By 1950 it was operated by Paramount Pictures Theater Corp.
-It was later operated by William Goldman and in 1967 was taken over by Ellis Theatres.
+There was a stage show headed by Earl Lindsay’s Broadway Revue and William Andrews was the opening organist on the Wurlitzer 3 manual 15 ranks organ.
+By the early-1940’s it was operated by Paramount Pictures Theater Corp. through their subsidiary Quaker Theaters Corp.
+It was later operated by William Goldman and in 1967 was taken over by A.M.
+Ellis Theaters Co. chain.
+It suffered damage from a fire around 1971.